-Sales activities of the residential project alongside Hotel Fortuna, Foshan, the People's Republic of China ("PRC") continue and revenue from sales of property amounting to HK\$66.6 million has been recognised for the year ended 31st July, 2020 (2019: HK\$361.1 million).
-The sale has slowed down during the period due to the external economic environment, and approximately 23.3% of saleable floor area remained unsold as at 31st July, 2020 mainly attributable to approximately 220 car park space.
-At 31st July, 2020, deposits for units pending hand over of approximately HK\$20.9 million (2019: HK\$31.4 million) was recorded and more contribution from this high-rise residential development to the Group's revenue is expected in the near term.
+Sales activities of the residential project alongside Hotel Fortuna, Foshan, the People's Republic of China ("PRC") continue and revenue from sales of property amounting to HK\$109.9 million has been recognised for the year ended 31st July, 2021 (2020: HK\$66.6 million).
+At 31st July, 2021, deposits for units pending hand over of approximately HK\$32.9 million (2020: HK\$20.9 million) was recorded and the unsold saleable floor area of approximately 13.2% of this high-rise residential development is expected to further contribute to the Group's revenue in the near term.